rveltz/PiecewiseDeterministicMarkovProcesses.jl/README.md

 --><!--[![](https://img.shields.io/badge/docs-stable-blue.svg)](https://rveltz.github.io/PDMP.jl/stable)-->
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://rveltz.github.io/PDMP.jl/latest)

 PDMP.jl is a Julia package that allows simulation of *Piecewise Deterministic Markov Processes* (PDMP); these encompass hybrid systems and jump processes, comprised of continuous and discrete components, as well as processes with time-varying rates.
 The aim of the package is to provide methods for the simulation of these processes that are "exact" up to the ODE integrator.
+A lot of care has been devoted to reduce allocations as much as possible.

 To install this (unregistered) package, run the command